ubaidxai/agentic-trading-simulator/README.md

 4. brave search
 5. financial data

-a resource to read information about traders account and their investment strategy
+a resource to read information about traders account and their investment strategy.